LibertyDSNP/dsnp-verifiable-credentials/README.md

 Verification in a DSNP context involves answering several questions:

-* Is the credential expired?
+* Is the credential unexpired?
 * Can the signature on the credential be verified against the issuer's public key published via DSNP?
-* Does the credential's claim data validate against the JSON schema specified?
+* If the credential specifies a schema, does the credential's claim data validate against the JSON schema specified?
 * If the JSON schema itself is signed, is that signature valid and unexpired?
-* Is the issuer trusted to issue credentials of this type (as determined by the schema creator)? [not yet implemented]
+* Is the issuer trusted to issue credentials of this type (as determined by the schema creator)?
-* How should the validity of the credential be displayed in a social networking user interface? [not yet implemented]
+* How should the validity of the credential be displayed in a social networking user interface?

 ## Cryptography